jnplonte/python-api/README.md

 ### How to Use

-- run `uwsgi app.ini` it will listen to default http://localhost:8383
+- run `uwsgi app.ini` it will listen to http://localhost:8383 with authorization Header

 ### Testing